Wizdave97/neighbourhood-map/README.md

 This project utilises the googlemaps JavaScript API to render interesting places in London

+## Built With

+This app was built with React

 ## APIs Used

 Foursquare API was used to fetch data on the locations of interesting places in London